Frequently Asked Questions

 How do I access the equipment in the IMC?

-All new users must fill out an online Investigator/Project Profile form,describing their prospective project and the depth of their microscopy experience.
-Once the form is processed, the staff of the Integrated Microscopy Core will meet with the new user and the PI in order to develop and effective plan to accomplish the imaging goals.
+All new users must meet with Dr. Mancini or Dr. Stossi in order to describe their prospective project and the depth of their microscopy experience.
+Once the client's skill are assessed, an effective plan to accomplish the imaging goals is devised.
 From your project description we will help you determine which type of microscopy best suits your needs and then schedule training on the appropriate equipment.
-Regular use of the microscopes is required to maintain access, and any user who has a break of 6 months or more will be required to have refresher training.
+Regular use of the microscopes is required to maintain access, and any user who has a break of three months or more will be required to have refresher training.

 How do I schedule a tutorial?

-The standard sequence of events is for new users to complete the online Investigator/Project Profile, after which the staff of the IMC will contact you to arrange a brief meeting and schedule your tutorial sessions.
-Tutorials are scheduled Monday through Friday, excluding holidays
+The standard sequence of events is for new users to meet with Dr. Stossi, after which the staff of the IMC will contact you to schedule your tutorial sessions.
+Tutorials are scheduled Monday through Friday, excluding holidays.

 How do I schedule use of a particular microscope?

-After demonstrating proficiency in the use of the microscope, you will be able to use the online scheduler to sign up.
-You are only allowed 2.5 hours on a particular instrument each day.
-Special circumstances can be discussed and work-arounds are sometimes possible, as long as the user is flexible with regard to starting early or late.
+After demonstrating proficiency in the use of the microscope, you will be given access to the iLab Scheduler and may reserve equipment on your own.
+There are time constraints on specific instruments each day.
+Special circumstances can be discussed and work-arounds are possible for live or timed experiments.

 How do I cancel or reschedule my appointment?